 Here it is!
 Our Dandelion Flexi-ed, defer or delay school start information presentation.
 Click on the box at the bottom right to make fullscreen.
 We hope you find it useful…if you have any questions at all, please do send us an email and we will be happy to help.
 Dandelionsnorfolk@gmail.com.

 At Dandelion, we welcome all families, and this includes families who home-educate their children, having withdrawn them from conventional schooling.

-1. Children (up to and including 8 years) can attend the Den at Aylsham from 9am-2pm, every Tuesday.
+1. Children (from 5-8 years) can attend the Den at Aylsham from 9am-2pm, every Tuesday.

 The sessions are managed by qualified teachers who create an exciting day in the wilderness of woods and heathland.
 Children are free to choose from a range of planned activities, or free to engage in child-led/self-directed activities, improve tool use, play team games, and learn new skills, all under the supervision of experienced teachers/forest school practitioners.
 Children take part in a wide range of forest school activities, and all participate in philosophy around the fire at lunch.
 A packed lunch is bought from home, but a warm snack is provided by us.

 2. Children that attend Den, can benefit from an extra session (on Fridays) at the Dandelion site in Aylsham.

 This session can be as little as 9-12, or a full session of 9-2.
 This session has all the fun of Den, with the added bonus of more structured opportunities to engage in mark-making, toy making, snack time philosophy skill-building, AND lunchtime philosophy.

 Dandelion is a strong advocate of Flexi-Schooling.